In the Big Sky area we offer multiple programs including a Site-Based program, STEM Sisters, and a Community-Based Program.

-In the Big Sky community-based program, local adult mentors (“Bigs”) are matched with children (“Littles”) ages 5-15.
+In our Community-Based program, local adult mentors (“Bigs”) are matched with children (“Littles”) ages 5-18.
 Unlike the school-based program, the community-based program exists within the community and not within the school.
 Community-based matches spend time together outside school either on weekday evenings or during the weekend.
 They spend their time engaging in any parent-approved activity they wish, such as hiking, biking, arts and crafts, and making dinner.
 This program gives Littles the chance to build a relationship with a consistent, positive adult role model outside of school.
-Bigs form a partnership with parents/guardians with one common goal - to give each child the best chance for success.
-In the community-based program, Bigs must be 18 years of age or older, commit to the program for a minimum of 18 months, have a vehicle with current insurance, and possess a clean driving record.
-The safety and happiness of every child in our program is our first priority.
-To become a Big or enroll a child, contact Allie Campbell.
+Bigs form a partnership with parents/guardians with one common goal - to give each child the best chance for success!

 The Big Sky school-based program, Big Sky Buddies, began in the spring of 2012.
 Our programs offer Littles the opportunity to grow by spending time with an older student to whom they look up.
 This positively affects not only the Little but the Big as well!
 Mentoring gives high school and middle school students a positive extracurricular activity to participate in while helping them build life skills and serve as role models.
 Bigs learn how their actions and behaviors can directly affect others.
 Serving as a Big boosts self-confidence by making a difference in a child’s life and giving back in their own community.